-We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Township of Moorestown Fire District No. 1, in the County of Burlington, State of New Jersey, as of and for the year ended December 31, 2018, and the related notes to the financial statements, which collectively comprise the Fire District's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and each major fund of the Township of Moorestown Fire District No. 1, in the County of Burlington, State of New Jersey, as of and for the year ended December 31, 2019, and the related notes to the financial statements, which collectively comprise the Fire District's basic financial statements as listed in the table of contents.